Wikaobl/WeatherApp/README.md

 npm run
 ```

-After successfully starting the project, open your web browser and go to the specified URL http://localhost:3000
+After successfully starting the project, open your web browser and go to the specifiedg URL http://localhost:3000

-### Enjoy!
+### Enjoy! 🐸